 If you're in the market for a new Android tablet, Windows tablet or iPad, you've come to the right place.
 Our best tablet round-up has been carefully chosen to ensure you won't be disappointed.

-It's the Windows tablet we'd recommend to most people, but there are no shortage of other excellent tablet in our best tablets round-up.
-The cheapest tablet in our round-up only costs around £70 ($100 USD), so there's no shortage of choice no matter how limited your budget.
+There is no shortage of excellent tablets in our round-up.
+The cheapest recommended model only costs around £70 ($100 USD), while the priciest costs over £500 so there's plenty of choice, no matter how small or large your budget is.

-Click here to view the full list, or read on for more tablet buying advice.
+Click next to start browsing the list below, or read on for more tablet buying advice.